eonist/GitSync/README.md

 **2017-08-31**
 - TextFields now have support for caret
 - AutoInitDialog now supports canceling
+- Added support for replacing remote url in AutoInitDialog

 **2017-08-28**
 - Copy/paste/selectAll/undo now works in all TextFields